Container ship 'partially refloated,' but still stuck in Suez Canal

 RELATED: Ship stuck in Suez Canal may cause gas prices to go up, experts say

 Last Tuesday, the skyscraper-sized Ever Given got stuck sideways in the crucial waterway, creating a massive traffic jam.
 The obstruction has held up $9 billion each day in global trade and strained supply chains already burdened by the coronavirus pandemic.
-At least 367 vessels, carrying everything from crude oil to cattle, were still waiting to pass through the canal, while dozens were taking the alternate route around the Cape of Good Hope at Africa's southern tip - a detour that adds some two weeks to journeys and costs ships hundreds of thousands of dollars in fuel and other costs.
+At least 367 vessels, carrying everything from crude oil to cattle, were still waiting to pass through the canal, while dozens were taking the lengthy alternate route around the Cape of Good Hope at Africa's southern tip - a detour that costs ships hundreds of thousands of dollars in fuel and other costs.

 With canal transits stopped, Egypt already has lost over $95 million in revenue, according to the data firm Refinitiv.
-If the ship is freed in the next few days, clearing the backlog of ships already waiting to pass through the canal would take at least 10 days, Refinitiv added.
+If the ship is freed in the next few days, clearing the backlog of ships waiting to pass through the canal would take over 10 days, Refinitiv added.

 The partial freeing of the vessel came after intensive efforts to push and pull the vessel with 10 tugboats when the full moon brought spring tide, canal services firm Leth Agencies said, raising the canal's water level and hopes for a breakthrough.
-Videos shared widely on social media showed tugboats in the canal sounding their horns in celebration of the Ever Given being partly wrenched from the shore.
+Videos shared widely on social media showed tugboats in the canal sounding their horns in celebration.

+Even as salvage work was ongoing, Egyptian President Abdel Fattah el-Sissi portrayed the development as a victory in his first comments on the stranded vessel.

 RELATED: How did the Suez Canal cargo ship get stuck?
 What we know about blockage, effect on supply chain